-JEAN DUBUFFET (1888 – 1976) was a French artist – painter and sculptor – and inventor of the concept ‘arte brut’ (low art, outsider art) as he labelled the spontaneous and direct art, made by non-professionals creating outside aesthetic norms like psychiatric patients, prisoners, and children.
-The meaning of art brut meant for Dubuffet to reach the emotional and direct source of creation.
-So Dubuffet was searching and striving for directness and spontaneity in his art.
-At the bottom some art links for more biography and history facts about Jean Dubuffet (ed: Fons Heijnsbroek).
+Jean Dubuffet (1888 – 1976), with his artist quotes and art statements of the French painter and famous inventor of ‘Arte Brut’ (low art, outsider art, fh) as Dubuffet labeled this spontaneous and direct art – made by non-professionals who created without aesthetic norms, like psychiatric patients, prisoners, and children.
+The essential meaning of Art Brut for Dubuffet was its power to reach the emotional and direct source of creation itself.
+So Dubuffet was searching and striving for directness and spontaneity in his art, containing, paintings as well as later also large and small sculptures.

 - It was around 1935 or 1936 that I first had the idea of compiling a history of art – not in the usual way, but considering only the fads that have succeeded one another down through the ages.
 For example, the infatuation in Roman times with broken pleats and heads turned in profile… …or during the epoch of Pérugin and Rahael, a certain blue that appears everywhere.
 I wanted to draw up an inventory of these vogues.
 To this end I visited museums, took notes in little notebooks, and made demonstrative sketches of paintings.
 For this purpose I preferred bad paintings, by which I mean those held to be mediocre by aesthetes, but in which these fads that interested me were clearly in evidence.

-* Jean Dubuffet, source of artist quotes on art brut & life: ”Batons rompus”, Jean Dubuffet, Les Editions de Minuit, Paris 1986, pp. 17-18 (French painter sculptor who coined ‘art brut’; famous for his many spontaneous portrait paintings and public sculptures; at the bottom links for more biography facts of Dubuffet )
+* source of his artist quote on creating an private art history in painting: ”Batons rompus”, Jean Dubuffet, Les Editions de Minuit, Paris 1986, pp. 17-18 (French painter / sculptor who coined ‘Art Brut’; famous for his many spontaneous and material portrait paintings and public sculptures; at the bottom links for more biography facts of Dubuffet )

 - I have always been haunted by the feeling that the painter has much to gain from making use of the forces that tend to work against his action

-* Jean Dubuffet, source of artist quotes on art brut & life: ”Jean Dubuffet, Works, writings Interviews”, edited by Valerie da Costa and Fabrice Hergott, Ediciones Polígrafa, Barcelona 2006, p.
-9 (French painter sculptor who coined ‘art brut’; famous for his many spontaneous portrait paintings and public sculptures; at the bottom links for more biography facts of Dubuffet )
+* his artist quote on the painting process: ”Jean Dubuffet, Works, writings Interviews”, edited by Valerie da Costa and Fabrice Hergott, Ediciones Polígrafa, Barcelona 2006, p.
+9

 - In all my works… … I have always had recourse to one never-varying method.
 It consists in making the delineation of the objects represented heavily dependent on a system of necessities which itself looks strange.
 These necessities are sometimes due to the inappropriate and awkward character of the material used, sometimes to some strange obsessive notion (frequently changed for another).
 In a word, it is always a matter of giving the person who is looking at the picture a startling impression that a weird logic has directed the painting of it, a logic to which the delineation of every object is subjected, is even sacrificed, in such a peremptory way that, curiously enough, it forces the most unexpected solutions, and, in spite of the obstacles it creates, brings out the desired figuration.